Bayview Hub Art Gallery

 Silkscreen works should show characteristic mesh patterns, ink density variations, and registration shifts.
 Perfectly uniform prints are suspect.

 The Andy Warhol Foundation Authentication Board disbanded in 2011.
-Provenance must now be established through dealer records, exhibition history, and the catalogue raisonné.
+Ownership history must now be established through dealer records, exhibition history, and the catalogue raisonné.

 Acrylic and silkscreen ink on canvas (paintings), various print media (editions).
 Factory production means multiple versions of an image may exist — edition vs. unique matters enormously.